priya-padmanaban/untraced/README.md

 npm run build
 ```

-Playwright browser binaries may be installed with `npx playwright install chromium`.
-Tests cover enumeration, every midpoint relationship in both directions, malformed routes, fast-pointer midpoint acquisition, transformations remaining distinct, percentage formatting, repeat/concurrent submission invariants, milestone/completion idempotence, the home interaction, incomplete traces, mobile rendering, and secondary routes.
+If Playwright needs a browser, run `npx playwright install chromium`.

-## Privacy and moderation
+## Privacy

-The browser creates a random UUID and keeps personal history, nickname, and mute preference locally.
-Accepted submissions associate that UUID with server aggregates.
-It is a browser/device convenience identifier, not authentication or a count of humans.
-No fingerprinting, location, email, advertising ID, or durable raw IP storage is used.
-Optional nicknames are restricted to 24 conservative characters and rendered as text.
-To hide an inappropriate attribution for MVP, set `first_discoverer_name` to `NULL` directly in `patterns`; the historical route remains intact.

-No commits, pushes, repository creation, or deployments were performed by Codex.
+No accounts.
+Each browser gets a random player ID and keeps its nickname, settings, and recent history locally.
+Submissions are associated with that anonymous ID so Mine can restore the browser’s history and pattern numbers.
+There’s no fingerprinting, email, location tracking, or durable raw IP storage.